Early history of souks in Marrakech

 Another option is to go into a small shop and ask for help.
 Shop owners generally can’t leave their premises and are less likely to try and lead you in exchange for payment.
 Of course, you could also ask somebody to call your accommodation to come and collect you if you’re in a real muddle.

-The huge variety of items on sale in the souks of Marrakesh makes some people travel with an empty suitcase, ready to load up with goodies to take home!
+The huge variety of items on sale in the souks of Marrakech makes some people travel with an empty suitcase, ready to load up with goodies to take home.

-Vibrantly coloured aromatic spices are often among the first things people think of when imagining the souks of Marrakesh.
+Vibrantly coloured aromatic spices are often among the first things people think of when imagining the souks of Marrakech.

-Traditional, woven Moroccan carpets and handmade Berber boucherouite (rugs) are proudly displayed at numerous stalls.
-Colourful lamps and lanterns hang from the rafters and surround doorways.
+Traditional woven Moroccan carpets and handmade Berber boucherouite (rugs) are proudly displayed at numerous stalls.
+Colourful lamps and lanterns hang from the rafters and surrounding doorways.

 As with most places where a lot of people congregate, pickpocketing and bag snatching can be a problem.
 Fasten bags and keep a tight grip.
 Make sure your wallet is in a secure place – not your back pocket!

-The constant calls and attempts to entice buyers can become a bit wearing after a while.
+The constant calls and attempts to entice buyers can become a bit tiresome after a while.
 Take a break and head to a café for a breather.

-Head to Marrakesh’s tanneries to see how leather is worked before being crafted into the items you see for sale in the souks.
-Watch various artisans and craftsmen in their workshops, sewing, hammering, chiselling, sculpting, cutting, and applying their skills.
+Head to Marrakech’s tanneries to see how leather is worked before being crafted into the items you see for sale in the souks.
+Watch various artisans and craftsmen in their workshops, sewing, hammering, chiselling, sculpting, cutting and applying their skills.